katana7436/M2_EmbSys/caseStudy/Requirements/readme.md

     4 Mhz Crystal Oscillator
     10 KΩ resistor
     22 pF capacitor

-    Software Used
+## Software Used
     SimulIDE
     Visual Studio Code

-    Cost and Feature
+#Cost and Feature
     The cost of the hardware and software design is fixed and one-time investment only.

 A calculator is a device that performs numerical operations.
-The features of this basic calculator can perform
+The features of this basic calculator can perform:

-Addition
+    1.)Addition
-Subtraction
+    2.)Subtraction
-Multiplication
+    3.)Multiplication
-Division
+    4.)Division

 ## SWOT Analysis